Ren Pengnian

 Ren Pengnian (1894–1968) was a director who created the first standard-length narrative film in China.
 He started a film company in 1926 called Dongfang Film Studio.

 Ren filmed over forty films during his career as a director.
 He also starred in some of the films he directed.
 Ren Pengnian's film, Yan Ruisheng was the first narrative film in China to be of full-length.
-The movie was based on a real murder that occurred in Shangai.
+The movie was based on a real murder that occurred in Shanghai.